 Joel Liechty is a Director of Education and Clergy Development for The Wesleyan Church and has a great passion for the quality ministerial education and formation of local church leaders.
 He’s serves through advancing leadership, residencies, learning communities and experiential learning.
 He currently oversees several educational and formational initiatives for pastors and leaders which are aimed primarily at simplifying credentialing in The Wesleyan Church and advancing competency-based ministry education and formation.
 Joel lives in Flagstaff, Arizona with his wife Stephanie and three boys Eli, Paxton & Wesley.

 Director of Clergy Care

 Director, Clergy Development

 Originally from Hyde Park, New York, Dave serves as Director of Clergy Care & Development.
 Although his undergrad studies were in Physical Education, Dave sensed a call to ordained ministry through working in youth camps.
-After pastoring, Dave taught biblical studies and theology for several years before focusing more specifically on spiritual development as Dean of Christian Formation at Kingswood University for 11 years.
+After pastoring, Dave taught biblical studies and theology for several years before focusing more specifically on spiritual development as Dean of Christian Formation at Kingswood University.
 He was also the academic dean at Somerset Christian College in New Jersey (now Pillar University).
 Dave is married to Jane, librarian and archivist for The Wesleyan Church.
 Their daughter, Carolyn and son-in-law Mackenzie live in Canada.
 Dave enjoys outdoor adventure of all kinds, but especially cycling and bird watching.
 Education

 B. Sc.
 Houghton College (Physical Education)